syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/getting-started.md

 Any view can be added as the popup content using the [SfPopupLayout.PopupView.ContentView]() property to refresh it.

-Refer to the following code example in which a textview is added as popup content:
+Refer to the following code example in which a text view is added as popup content:

 {% highlight c# %}